 What if I'm having a difficult time finding a group to join?

 We understand that not everyone will find the best fit the first time they try a group, but we encourage you not to give up.
-Contact our Life Groups Director, Michael Murray (email@example.com), to discuss your needs.
+Contact our Groups Director, Michael Murray (email@example.com), to discuss your needs.

 What topics are discussed?

 Most groups utilize the current message series discussion questions.
 Some groups may choose a specific study plan to follow.
 All are supposed to incorporate the Word of God and prayer as a part of their meetings.

 What if I'm interested in being a potential leader?